Jomerubaldo/project02/README.md

 ## Color Changer

-### Click a box to change the background color randomly.
+### Click a box to change the background color randomly